Differences Between XHTML vs HTML5

 |Basis of Comparison between XHTML vs HTML5||XHTML||HTML5|

-1)Drag and Drop: User can easily drag and drop elements from one location to another on the same webpage.
+1)Drag and Drop: The user can easily drag and drop elements from one location to another on the same webpage.

 2)Geolocation: Users can easily share their location on various web applications.

-3)Server-Sent Events (SSE): Using this facility HTML5 lets events to flow to web browser from the web server.
+3)Server-Sent Events (SSE): Using this facility, HTML5 lets events to flow to the web browser from the web server.
 These events are called Server sent events.